angrykoala/vue-workshop/README.md

 </ul>
 </template>
 ```
-With the property **v-for** we can render an element as many times as elements are in an array.
+With the property **v-for** we can render an element for each item are in an array.
 The variables **item** and **i** contain the current item and its index respectively.
-These 2 variables can be used on the rendered element.
+These 2 variables can be used in the rendered element.

 In this case, we are simply displaying the item with interpolation inside the `<li>` tag.

-> The **:key** property is a requirement for loops, this ensures that items inside the loop are properly (and efficiently) rendered when the array is modified.
+> The **:key** property is a requirement for loops, this ensures that items inside the loop are properly (and efficiently) re-rendered when the array is modified.
 For simple cases like this using the item index as key is enough.

 ## Adding items to the list
-Our list is a bit static, we want to update it with out text input.
+We will now add new items to the list through our input.

 We can achieve this multiple ways, like adding a button and listening to the click event.
-However, to be able to also support the usual input methods (like pressing enter) we can use native forms:
+However, to be able to also support the default input methods (like pressing enter) we can use native forms:

 ```html
 <template>